You are hurting, feeling grief stricken and in pain. You may be in shock from the loss of a loved one, or of a relationship, or some other loss.

 If you are unable to attend a retreat, Jon offers Grief Counseling using the telephone and Skype.
 For more information go to the Grief Counseling Page.

-Jon Terrell, MA is a psychotherapist who leads retreats for emotional healing.
-He also is an energy healer, meditation teacher and grief counselor.
+Jon Terrell, MA is a psychotherapist who leads retreats for emotional healing, especially focusing on those who are grief stricken.
 He has an office in Northampton Massachusetts and in downtown Manhattan.

 If you have any questions about any of the programs leave a message for Jon Terrell through the form below.